ethereum-optimism/design-docs/protocol/additional-fee-scalars.md

 While the length will likely be proportional to the length of the full document, the summary should be as succinct as possible. -->

-We propose the addition of 2 new rollup operator configured scalars (that can be updated via the `SystemConfig`) named `operatorFeeScalar` and `operatorFeeConstant` that factor in the fee calculation as follows:
+We propose the addition of 2 new rollup operator configured scalars, collectively named the Operator Fee Parameters.
+These scalars are named
+`operatorFeeScalar` and `operatorFeeConstant`, and they factor in the fee calculation as follows:
 ```
-totalFee = operatorFeeConstant + operatorFeeScalar * gasUsed / 1e6 + gasUsed * (baseFee + priorityFee) + l1Fee
+operatorFee = operatorFeeConstant + operatorFeeScalar * gasUsed / 1e6

+totalFee = operatorFee + gasUsed * (baseFee + priorityFee) + l1Fee
 ```

+These scalars will be updated via the `SystemConfig` L1 contract.
+A new role, the `OperatorFeeManager`, is added to administrate the `operatorFeeScalar` and `operatorFeeConstant`.

+A new fee vault, the `OperatorFeeVault`, is added to store the operator fee.

 # Problem Statement + Context